ahita1/finance_tracker/README.md

 ### Real-Time Updates:
 The app instantly reflects any changes to income, expenses, or balance without requiring manual refreshes.
 User-Friendly Interface
-### Responsive Design:
-The app is optimized for both mobile devices and desktops, offering a consistent and intuitive user experience across different screen sizes.

 ## Features Summary
 Income Management: Register, manage, and view income entries.